4rg0n/songs-of-syx-mod-example/doc/explanation/race_sprite_rundown.md

 Race sprite sheets can be found ad ./dat/asset/sprite/race Each race has their own named sprite sheet.
-An empty one can be found at ../img./sprite.
-Note that the numbered spritesheet will not work.
+An empty one can be found at [../img/sprite](../img/sprite).
+Note that the numbered sprite sheet will not work.

 ## Rundown
 The [numbered spritesheet](#Numbered-spritesheet) has the corrosponding numbers.
 It is a good idea to not only look at this when making a new sprite, but also one of the existing races.